-If you're new to Thailand then you probably don't know too much about overstaying your visa.
+If you’re new to Thailand, you might not know much about the concept of overstaying your visa.

-If you've made a few trips back-and-forth already, you may have heard the term but probably aren't familiar with the rules.
+Even if you’ve made a few trips back and forth already, you may have heard the term but might not fully understand the rules or consequences.

 What Does Overstay Mean?

-Overstay refers to staying in Thailand beyond the period for which you are permitted.
+Overstay refers to remaining in Thailand beyond the period permitted by your visa or entry stamp.

-An example of overstay would be to stay more than 30 days on a 30-day exemption stamp.
+For example, staying more than 30 days on a 30-day exemption stamp constitutes an overstay.

 Is Overstaying Illegal?